datazuul/gnd-rdf-xml-javalib/README.md

-# Alexandria Ingest GND: RDF Persons
+# GND RDF XML Java Library

-This library provides tools for handling GND (Gemeinsame Normdatei) data from the German National Library.
+This java library provides tools for handling GND (Gemeinsame Normdatei) data from the German National Library.
 Data is public available from [https://data.dnb.de/opendata/](https://data.dnb.de/opendata/).

 Data is available in several formats.
 As we deal with a format, this library will grow in specific parsers.